Rwanda - Country Commercial Guide

 Visa requirements

 Rwanda requires that all U.S. citizens possess a visa to enter Rwanda.
 A visa valid for 30 days for the purpose of tourism can be purchased for $50 upon arrival at Kigali International Airport or at Rwanda’s land borders.
 Accepted forms of payment include U.S. dollars printed after 2006 and Visa or Mastercard.
-For visa information, visit the Rwandan Directorate General of Immigration and Emigration’s website
+For visa information, visit the Rwandan Directorate General of Immigration and Emigration’s website.

-U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
-Visa applicants should go to the following link(s): State Department Visa Website
+U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+Visa applicants should visit the State Department Visa Website.

 Currency

-The Rwandan franc (RWF) is convertible for essentially all business transactions.
+The Rwandan franc (RWF) is convertible for all business transactions.
 U.S. dollars and Euros are accepted for international transactions.
 Credit cards are not used extensively, except in major hotels, grocery stores, and larger restaurants that cater to tourists.
 ATM and point of sale machines are generally available in secondary cities in Rwanda.
 Many ATMs and point of sales in Rwanda are compatible with Visa and MasterCard debit cards.

 Telecommunications/Electronics